microsoft/snmalloc/docs/PORTING.md

 static constexpr size_t page_size = 0x1000;
 ```

-This is the size at which the PAL is able to mark memory as in-use or not-in-use.
+This is the granularity at which the PAL is able to mark memory as in-use or not-in-use.
 The PAL is free to advertise a size greater than the minimum page size if that would be more efficient.
 When a slab is deallocated, the PAL will be instructed to mark everything after the first `page_size` bytes as not-in-use and so larger values can lead to more memory overhead.